PranavSriram18/genai_foundations/docs/series/moe.md

-# The Sparsity Frontier: Core Innovations in Kimi K2 and DeepSeek DV3
+# The Sparsity Frontier: Core Innovations in Kimi K2 and DeepSeek V3
 (NOTE: UNDER CONSTRUCTION)

 ## 1. Introduction
-A core design limitation of standard <span class="idea">dense</span> LLMs is the tight coupling between parameter count ("knowledge"), and per-token flop count (the amount of "work" required to generate a token), due to knowledge being diffuse across parameters rather than localized.
+A core design limitation of standard <span class="term">dense LLMs</span> is the tight coupling between parameter count ("knowledge"), and per-token flop count (the amount of "work" required to generate a token), due to knowledge being diffuse across parameters rather than localized.
 When we ask "what is the capital of Kenya?", we effectively pay for the LLM's proficiency in Medieval history, Korean literature, and quantum mechanics, despite the bounded scope of our question.

 A natural solution to this problem is <span class="idea">sparsity</span>: decouple memory and compute by selectively activating a <span class="idea">bounded subset</span> of parameters for each layer-token pair, thereby implicitly localizing knowledge. <span class="term">Mixture of Experts (MoE)</span> layers are a particular class of solutions in the design space of sparse architectures, and are the standard approach used today.

-Despite its intuitive appeal, sparsity raises complex challenges: the imposition of discrete structural constraints on systems we train with continuous tools (backprop) on distributed hardware raises implications for modeling (optimization dynamics, manifold geometry), systems (increased inter-device communication, activation memory pressure, reduced data locality), and post-training (potential discrete shifts under distributional drift).
+Despite its intuitive appeal, sparsity raises complex challenges: the imposition of discrete structural constraints on systems we train with continuous tools (backprop) on distributed hardware raises implications for modeling (<span class="idea">optimization dynamics</span>, <span class="idea">manifold geometry</span>), systems (increased inter-device <span class="idea">communication</span>, activation <span class="idea">memory pressure</span>, reduced <span class="idea">data locality</span>), and post-training (potential <span class="idea">discrete shifts</span> under distributional drift).
 Progress in this area hence necessitates expertise in modeling and systems alike.
 In this article, we'll first frame these core challenges, and then explore how bleeding edge sparse models <span class="term">[DeepSeek V3](https://arxiv.org/abs/2412.19437)</span> and
 <span class="term">[Kimi K2](https://arxiv.org/abs/2507.20534)</span> address them while advancing